rubixchain/learn/content/faq.md

 {{< expand "Becoming part of the network?" >}}

-You can setup a Rubix node in any decent spec laptop in 2022.
-You can also setup a Rubix node in a server with a dedicated server.
-You can also setup a Rubix node in a cloud VM.
-Following this will create a DID for your node in the network.
-DID is the identity of your node in the network to do transfers or to become a validator.
+You can setup a Rubix node on any laptop, desktop or VM.
+Min specs for running each node = i5 or equivalent processor, 4 or 8 GB RAM & 512 GB SSD/HDD.

 {{< /expand >}}